 Consciousness arrives shortly before rebirth.
 A cloudy pink haze swirls around me.
 Mindfulness comes and goes.
 The pale pink gelatinous fluid gushes forward pushing me through the translucent rubbery skin-like fissure.
 I fall wet and nude to my knees, coughing, and sputtering for breath and reaching for clarity.
 The goo coming from all orifices.

 The buoyant floor beneath me a matte pale grey pliable-like material.
 The air around me mild, sterile, cool.
 The taste in my mouth sticky, like cotton candy.
 On hands and knees attempting to catch my breath, I watch the pale pink fluid disappear.
 I feel the ooze of goo exit my nose and mouth and flow from my throat—like ants marching towards home.
 Lines of saliva stretch like taffy and vanish.
 I’m on my hands and knees for quite a while pulling and pushing air into and out of my lungs, wrestling with awareness.
-My hair—stringy wet—falls into my eyes and around my face.
+My hair—stringy and wet—falls into my eyes and around my face.
 The fluid rapidly evaporates and leaves a fine gritty residue that covers my pasty white skin.
 The unusual and euphoric ache of newness stiffens my long limbs.

-I imagine I look as I feel: none too pleasant.
+I imagine I look as I feel—none too pleasant.

 “Can you understand me?”
-Her voice is low, feminine, smooth—easy on the ears; not piercing at all; soothing.
+Her voice is low, feminine, smooth—easy on the ears; not piercing at all but soothing.
 She has a plain American accent with a tang of oddity that I can’t quite place, like the lingering trace of an English expat cadence from childhood; the intonation of syllables that sit on her tongue a bit longer than usual.

-I try to talk, but only croak, like I’ve been long in bed from a hangover.
+I try to talk, but only croak like I’ve been long in bed from a hangover.
 I end up coughing and snotting more all over myself and the floor.